AMID Logo E-BAY Logo

 Transporting a single one in a container may be an option if your origin and destination are landlocked cities.
 Your container must be delivered by truck and rail to the port of departure and the final destination.

 Autos in entire containers also have the advantage that your ocean bill of lading will be consigned to a single consignee.
-The shipper and consignee will eliminate possible problems, delays, and additional costs related to the consolidation/de-consolidation of cars at the origin and destination.
+The shipper and consignee will eliminate potential problems, delays, and additional international shipping costs associated with the consolidation and deconsolidation of cars at the origin and destination.

 2. CONSOLIDATED IN CONTAINERS WITH OTHERS.
 A container will contain more than one motorized unit.
-Consolidated automobiles may belong to just one owner or different owners.
+Consolidated automobiles may belong to a single owner or multiple owners.

 The cost of transporting them consolidated in containers is per unit and is less expensive than transporting a single automobile in a container.
 However, consolidated with others, they are more likely to be damaged during transportation.